 The priority of of this group for operations occurring at the same time step and in the same scheduling slot.
 Defaults to 0.

 Unique name, or use poissongroup, poissongroup\1, etc.

-namespace The group-specific namespace

-spikes The spikes returned by the most recent thresholding
+spikes The spikes returned by the most recent thresholding operation.

-operation.

-before_run([run_namespace]) Optional method to prepare the object before a run.
+before_run([run_namespace]) Optional method to prepare the object before a run. -- -- --- before\run (run\namespace=None)

-namespace